Log in

 At the meetings with Vietnam’s General Secretary and President To Lam in New York on September 23 (local time), Apple’s Vice President Nick Ammann said that Vietnam is not only a great market for Apple but also a key manufacturing hub for the company as many Apple products are produced here.

-He said how Vietnam's investment prospects and the country’s position is significant in Apple's global strategy, noting that it is potential for Vietnam to integrate deeper into the company’s supply chain.
+He noted that Vietnam's investment prospects and strategic position are significant for Apple's global strategy, highlighting the country's potential to integrate more deeply into the company's supply chain.

 He said his upcoming visit to Vietnam next week will be a good chance to introduce "Meta AI" with free trial use for Vietnamese consumers.